nashwaan/xml-js/README.md

 This library store them in `attributes`, but most importantly, you can change this to whatever you like.

 * **Support Upwards Traversal**:
-By setting `{addParent: true}` option, an extra property named `parent` will be generated along each element so that their parents can be referenced easily.
+By setting `{addParent: true}` option, an extra property named `parent` will be generated along each element so that its parent can be referenced.
 Therefore, anywhere during the traversal of an element node, its children **and** its parent can be easily accessed.

 * **Portable Code**: